jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Other Stuff

 Hello.
 Thanks for sticking around.
 The appendices is some stuff I couldn't fit into the narrative of the book, but I thought might be cool to know.
-Just aheads up, It'll be more abstract then usual.

 ## Bears Everywhere, Polar Bears Only In Some Places

 I never wanted to write this book.
-Most of this book is based on combinining the lessons of evolutionary biology and political philosophy.
+Most of this book is based on combinining the lessons of evolutionary biology and political philosophy "How to See the Matrix".

 I think they're the same field of study, so similar they suggest a supreme physical life field of some kind.
+That's the book I wanted to write.
 I used my take on political societies earned by using Aristotle's Poetics to better understand Hegelian Dialectics.
 It's work I did years ago.
-There's a lot to it—a genuine work of science forthcoming in _How to See the Matrix_—but it's original thinking will need the objective data from the Life Star to prove.
+But it's original thinking will need the objective data from the Life Star to prove.

-Most people are extremely bad at understanding their political opinions.
-While it's kinda of easy to get people to question their ideas using for example the Socratic Method, they'll revert once released back into the community.
-Psychology, upbringing, temperment, education, life experience, and all that intermix to form our politics The Life Star will help us decode this jumble.
-But there's one thing that is far stronger than our opinions that determines our actions in political community.

-The game of civilization; another way of saying human evolution.
-Human life does what all lifeforms do and gathers resources, grows, and diversifies.
-And it's this last point that has proven to hard for me to explain.

 There's no way around the game of civilization.
 Like evolution to lifeforms, we all are inside it.
 It's paint by numbers.
 Tracks on the road.
 We all live and die under it's demands.
 Playing a Civilization computer game is really the best way to understand it.
 In the game, every player starts off small, then gathers resources, invests them smartly, and grows.
 Playing the game teaches the importance of geography, technological upgrades, adopting modern philosophies, defeating everyone who opposes you, investing in research and development, avoiding building palaces to host jewellery laden banquets and balls.

 But no computer game forces the player into diversification or "adaptive radiation."
 In every game a player tries to take over the world with his one civilization.
 Never does the player have to segment himself into different civilizations.
 But, in natura this life-cycle of seed, growth, then adaption and diversificationns happens to all lifeforms and thus all civilizations.

 Few people realize how human cyborgology is the same as biology.

 Polar Bears are nearly identitical to Brown Bears.
 But they're polar for a good reason.
 If they didn't adapt to the cold, water, and food supply, they've never live in the Artic.
 Thus, life diversified them.
 Adaptation is why we can't send the suffering polar bears to the Amazon, or even Antartica.
 They are not adapted to the climate in one area, and the ecosystem in the other.
 Imagine penguins with a few antartic polar bears walking around.
 Happy feet indeed.

 The point is this.
 We evolve just like any other lifeform.
 But we evolve with tools, and we evolve in ages.
 So we start off small, grow, and diversity in waves.
 Each new age, is like new lifeforms, new cyborgs, spreading across the world for the first time.
 Look at the European Powers below, who colonized the world a few generations ago during the Age of Discovery.

 <div style="width:100%;height:0;padding-bottom:44%;position:relative;"><iframe src="https://giphy.com/embed/eSItBDecz3oJy" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/maps-cartography-territories-eSItBDecz3oJy">via GIPHY</a></p>
-_This same thing is happening to the world-wide economy.
-We just don't have the philosophy to understand why, so we fight back against forces of Nature and adaptation._

 The European Powers spread advanced civilization far and wide.
-Brutally in some cases—has anyone invented a way to spread new civilization or new life easily?
+Brutally in some cases—has anyone invented a way to spread new civilization or new lifeform easily?
 But that's the point.
 Evolution doesn't care about individuals.
-Evolution is the rulebook by which life seeks out new and better ways to prosper.

-So life spreads far and wide with no consideration for the lifeforms already there.
-But once the victors are declared, life no longer needs to spread, but now diversify into many different ecosystems.
-Ecosystems is how life stays fit, ready to adapt to an dangerous world.
-Thus, when the Age of Discoverty ended, it started the Age of Revolutions.
-Revolutions was life making human ecosystems as the GIF shows above.

-Life thus has a two step process.
-One age of growth, the other of diversification.
-And this explains sooooo much of our politics today.
-The Industrial Age was one of world-wide growth.
-The second step, Internet Age, is one of diversification.
-And we're in this diversification phase right now.
-But nobody knows it, because we still use the Right/Left, era of mass-production philosophy of the Industrial Age.
+Survival of the best adaptation is Nature's rulebook.

 So Trump and Brexit were inevitable.
 Our society wants to diversity after the Industrial Age.
 This is part of the game of civilization we all play, but few see the entireity of.
 That's why the established powers of the Industrial Age were so suprised, and have so much hatred, for nativist politics in the West.
 Although nativist politics isn't the future.
 Like the English Civil War, they're using old philosophies to try and make fundamental change.
 Only Techvolution, conscious adaptation using modern tools, is the new philosophy for our new Internet Age.

 I plan to write a textbook on Techvolution (How to See the Matrix), I'll love to now delve more into the game of civilization for you., and teach you how to decode the trends of history: what a civil war is, how to predict a revolution, and so forth.
 The game defines our lives in so many ways, because it determines the roles we play in our lives.
 The accident of birth to parents, geography, or time-period makes us antagonists, protagonists, extras and player gods.
-Few people understand their role, and a insight might help you choose Techvolution.
+Few people understand these roles.
+Once they can see it in the Life Star mirror, they'll be far more likely to choose Techvolution.
 But that'll come later.
 Hopefully.

 ## The End of One Game, and the Beginning of a New One